Jeffery05/dispersion-strategy/README.md

 ## 🧠 Credits
-Built by Jeffery Hu & the UW FARMSA Quantitative Research Team for academic and research purposes.
+Built by the UW FARMSA Quantitative Research Team (Summer 2025) for academic and research purposes.
 Inspired by real-world institutional volatility strategies.